 The “Ask 3 Before Me” rule is key!
 Stay consistent with this rule.
 If a student comes to you with a question, ask them to tell you the three people they asked before coming to you.
 If they did ask three people, chances are their question would benefit everyone.
 Answer their question, write it down, and talk about it during reflection time since others are probably wondering the same thing.

 How do students know which activity to choose?

 During the launching days, we go through examples of different lessons.
 We talk about what makes a “just right” activity and what doesn’t.
-I tell my students that if they choose an activity and they can’t answer 3 questions in a row, it’s too hard.
+You can tell your students that if they choose an activity and they can’t answer 3 questions in a row, it’s too hard.
 On the flip side, if they are breezing through the activity with little to no effort, it’s too easy.
-I have seen some teachers use a sticker system.
+Some teachers use a sticker system.
 They will use a different color for each level of activity and students know which color to look for.
 This is also a great option.

 What if my math block isn’t 75 minutes long?

 This is not a requirement for math centers.
 You may have to shorten your math center time to 20 minutes and your reflection time to 5 minutes just to give you one example.